 1. Ann Arbor, Michigan

 Ann Arbor has a high level of economic development, with an unemployment rate of 3% – 4%, mainly contributed by the University of Michigan and its related industries.
 Major corporations such as the University of Michigan, Google, Michigan Medical Center, Toyota Technical Center, NSF International, and others have significantly boosted the development of higher education, healthcare services, and technological research.
-A high standard of living, quality education, complete medical facilities and pleasant living environment make Ann Arbor one of the best university towns.
+A high standard of living, quality education, complete medical facilities, and a pleasant living environment make Ann Arbor one of the best university towns.

 2. Madison, Wisconsin

 As the second-most populous city in Wisconsin, Madison is home to notable institutions and attractions like the University of Wisconsin-Madison, Henry Vilas Zoo, and the Wisconsin State Capitol.
 It is extremely attractive to those who love exploring local parks and trails, boating on the lake, and strolling among local stores and business streets.
-Madison is known for its friendly people, community engagement, and picturesque lakeside setting, leading it to one of the friendliest college towns.
+Madison is known for its friendly people, community engagement, and picturesque lakeside setting, making it one of the friendliest college towns.

 3. Chapel Hill, North Carolina